marxin/texi2rst-generated/sphinx/gdc/invoking-gdc/warnings.rst

 .. option:: -Wtemplates

-  .. index:: -Wtemplates

-  .. index:: -Wno-templates
+  .. index:: -Wtemplates, -Wno-templates

   Warn when a template instantiation is encountered.
 Some coding rules disallow templates, and this may be used to enforce that rule.

 .. option:: -Wunknown-pragmas

-  .. index:: -Wunknown-pragmas

-  .. index:: -Wno-unknown-pragmas
+  .. index:: -Wunknown-pragmas, -Wno-unknown-pragmas

   Warn when a ``pragma()`` is encountered that is not understood by :command:`gdc`.
 This differs from :option:`-fignore-unknown-pragmas`